Fukushima’s Nihonmatsu Domain | An Unknown Section of Tohoku

 Let’s take a quick moment to cover some key logistics so that you, the reader, can get a sense of where Nihonmatsu is located in Fukushima Prefecture and how to fit it into a Tohoku itinerary.
 Assuming you’re coming from Tokyo’s central areas, you’ll need to start by taking one of the bullet trains that stop at Koriyama Station.
 Here, it’s helpful to use a service like Jorudan to calculate departure times, and be careful not to board the Hayabusa Shinkansen, which heads directly to Sendai and skips Koriyama entirely.
 These are reserve seats only anyway so it should be a difficult mistake to make but it’s worth noting anyway.

 After arriving in Koriyama, you’ll need to make a decision: do you want to rent a car, or take a local train to Nihonmatsu?
 On my trip, I was fortunate enough to be carted around by local representatives since I myself don’t drive, but the journey to Nihonmatsu is only about half an hour on the local trains.
-Overall, getting to Nihonmatsu itself isn’t too difficult — the real challenge is making the rounds to key spots in the region.
+Overall, getting to Nihonmatsu itself isn’t too difficult.
+The real challenge is making the rounds to key spots in the region.
 While some attractions are simple enough to reach on foot, others require a long bus ride up into the mountains.

 The Nihonmatsu Castle Area